Volvo XC40

-The Volvo XC40 is a subcompact luxury crossover SUV manufactured by Volvo Cars.
+The Volvo XC40 is a subcompact luxury crossover SUV (C-segment) manufactured by Volvo Cars.
 It was unveiled on 21 September 2017 as the smallest SUV model from Volvo, below the XC60.
-Orders started in September of 2017, and manufacturing began in November 2017.
-It was introduced with conventional petrol and diesel engines, with a plug-in hybrid model being introduced in 2019, and a battery electric vehicle model was released in 2020 as the XC40 Recharge.
-A version of the battery electric model with a sloping rear roof was released in 2021 as the C40 Recharge.
+Orders started in September 2017, and manufacturing began in November 2017.

+Along with conventional petrol and diesel engines, a plug-in hybrid model was introduced in 2019, and a fully electric model was released in 2020.
+Both the plug-in hybrid and the electric versions were marketed as the XC40 Recharge.
+In 2024, Volvo renamed the battery electric XC40 to the Volvo EX40, aligning it with newer battery electric models such as the EX30 and the EX90.

+A coupe version of the battery electric model with a sloping rear roof was released in 2021 as the C40 Recharge.
+It was renamed to the Volvo EC40 since 2024.

-The XC40 was given the European Car of the Year Award at the 2018 Geneva Motor Show. and the car was named Car of the Year Japan for 2018/2019.
+The XC40 received the European Car of the Year Award at the 2018 Geneva Motor Show. and the car was named Car of the Year Japan for 2018/2019.